wyankai/IDAssigment2/README.md

 ## Features

 Feature 1: To-do List that uses localStorage so the the users will not lose their to-do list the moment they refresh the page.
-Feature 2: History Button that shows the users the tasks that they have already completed.
 Feature 3: Completed button can be pressed again in case the user accidentally pressed the completed button Feature 4: Badges button that shows the Users the achievement they have unlocked.
 Feature 5: Settings button that allow the users to toggle Light and Dark Mode.